wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 14 Thus were the men of war of Britain conquered in the north, army against army, fleet against fleet, and squadron against squadron.

-15 And the killed and wounded of the army of the king that day, were about a thousand men; and about three hundred, who were tired of their bondage, left the service of the king,* and joined the banners of the great Sanhedrim.
+15 And the killed and wounded of the army of the king that day, were about a thousand men ; and about three hundred, who were tired of their bondage, left the service of the king,* and joined the banners of the great Sanhedrim.

 16 Now Macomb received much praise for his bravery ; and his name shall be remembered by ages yet unborn.